Nehrah/EventFinder/README.md

 Clone the GIT repository:

 ```
-git clone git@github.com:chesstep/EventFinder.git
+git clone git@github.com:Nethrah/EventFinder.git
 ```

-After the repository is cloned you should run `pod update` from the local directory.
+After the repository is cloned you should run `pod install` from the local directory.
 This will download the necessary dependencies and generate `EventFinder.xcworkspace`

 ### Running the project